john-clark/proxmox-nfp/README.md

 # Proxmox NFP (NOT FOR PRODUCTION)

-Automate an environmant for Proxmox for home or development use.
+Automate Proxmox for home or development use.

 Typically, Proxmox evironment requires multiple machines: Proxmox server, user console, and network management.
 Proxmox typically bridges its network management interface to the local lan, it is expected that you run a firewall/dns/router in front of Proxmox, then use a desktop to interact with the Proxmox server.